Seemeion/komorebi-innovations/README.md

 Sunlight (S) undergoes refraction and reflection when it encounters the intermediate material (M).
 The intermediate material (M) then produces projected patterns and shadows (P) based on the transmission coefficient (T) and reflection coefficient (R).

+### Beyond Fashion: An Interactive Experience
+Our products are not limited to fashion alone.
+We explore various mediums and materials to bring the magic of Komorebi into everyday life.
+Our designs are more than just objects; they are experiences.
+As sunlight passes through our specially designed materials, it refracts and reflects, creating dynamic patterns of light and shadow.
+Each product is a personal interaction system, a dance of sunlight and shadow that changes with the passing of the day.